Axway/open-banking-docs/content/en/docs/Overview/Integration/end-to-end.md

 * With Consent confirmed the Customer is redirected back to the TPP who then gets an Access Token.
 * The TPP can then retrieve data or initiate payment on behalf of the Customer.

-Note that all APIs that provide access to data are implemented in the same manner.
-The consent/data access pattern relating to Account Information is therefore representative regardless of the specific resource (checking accounts, credit cards, loans, and so on)
+All APIs that provide access to data are implemented in the same manner.
+The consent/data access pattern relating to Account Information is therefore representative regardless of the specific resource (checking accounts, credit cards, loans, and so on).

 {{< readfile file="/static/Images/Generic_Web_Journey_Sequence.svg" >}}